-Table 4 reports the results we obtain when we estimate (2) using information from input-output tables to exclude rules that not apply to vertically related goods (i.e., $RoO{ij}$ for which the direct requirement coefficient $dr{ij}$ is 0).
+Table 4 reports the results we obtain when we estimate (2) using information from input-output tables to exclude rules that not apply to vertically-related goods (i.e. RoO{ij} for which the direct requirement coefficient dr{ij} is zero).
 In line with the results reported in Table 3, the coefficients of the RoO treatment variables are always negative and significant, confirming that NAFTA rules of origin on final goods decreased Mexican imports of restricted intermediates from non-NAFTA countries.